ggurbet/ultimatedivision/README.md

 **Mini servers.**

+To make shure that all services are running we need to start Currency signer with spesific command.
 In general, we use private mini-servers when we work with signing something with a private key to protect personal data from hackers.
 List of these servers:
 - Currency signer;